 Note that for version 4.5.0.1 of Mach-1 Motion or later with an ESP302 controller + interconnection board + load cell smart connectors, the load cell calibration matrix is hardcoded and must be modified by a Biomomentum technician.

-If looking from above directly towards the front of the system, the wire of the multi-axis load cell should go towards the user's left should (between 6-and-9-o'clock).
+If looking from above directly towards the front of the system, the wire of the multi-axis load cell should go towards the user's left shoulder (between 6-and-9-o'clock).
 This will ensure that the X & Y axes of the system are aligned with the Fx and Fy axes of the load cell.
-If the load cell is installed one of the 2 other possible ways during testing.
-The Fx and Fy axes could be rotated up to 60 degrees.
+If the load cell is installed in one of the 2 other possible ways during testing, the Fx and Fy axes could be rotated 60 degrees.

 How can you identify a damaged multi-axis load cell?